viaacode/hello-viaa/openshift/README.md

 ### Manual:

-For all non critical environments: set ImageStream to 'latest' instead of 'stable' and set automatic: true manually in the deploymentConfig->ImageChange trigger via Openshift web interface (edit YAML).
+For all non critical environments: set ImageStream to 'latest' instead of 'stable' and set automatic: true manually in the deploymentConfig->ImageChange trigger via Openshift web interface (edit YAML or just edit).

 ### Routing: